LocalJoost/LocalJoost.github.io/_posts/2024-06-29-Making-an-MRTK3-based-HoloLens-2-app-run-on-Magic-Leap-2.markdown

 ![](/assets/2024-06-29-Making-an-MRTK3-based-HoloLens-2-app-run-on-Magic-Leap-2/openxrsettings.png)

-I added the two interaction profiles in the red square by clicking the little plus indicated by the arrow top left and turned on the Hand Tracking System.
+I added the two interaction profiles in the red square by clicking the little plus icon indicated by the arrow top right, and turned on the Hand Tracking System.
 I turned *off* the Magic Leap Spatial Anchor Storage because I noticed a lot of errors in the Unity Application Log when I checked that using my [ServiceFramework-based FileLoggerService](https://localjoost.github.io/A-cross-platform-Service-Framework-service-to-write-Unity-log-messages-into-files-on-device/).
 The Pixel sensor thing was already off by default, so I left it off.
 I am not sure whether you can turn off other things and still have it work, nor what kind of advantages that might have.
 I haven't gone deep into this.

 ## Turning off the old Unity Input System